 You must comply with all relevant legislation relating to the employment or engagement of anyone working on the project that may interact with children, including all necessary working with children checks.

-You must implement the National Principles for Child Safe Organisations4 endorsed by the Commonwealth.
+You must implement the National Principles for Child Safe Organisations endorsed by the Commonwealth and available at: https://humanrights.gov.au/our-work/childrens-rights/projects/reporting-united-nations-childrens-rights.

-4 https://www.humanrights.gov.au/our-work/childrens-rights/national-principles-child-safe-organisations